Skip to main content

 • Severity.
 Level of urgency detected for executing the update.

 • Release Date.
-Date from when the update is available.
+Date since the update is available.

-To approve or reject an unlisted update, select one or more entries available in the table and choose the desired action.
+To approve or reject an uncataloged update, select one or more entries from the table and choose the corresponding action:

-• Clicking Approve indicates that the update will be installed on the corresponding devices the next time an update process is executed according to the target configuration.
+• Approve.
+The update will be installed on the devices in the next update process, according to the target configuration.

-• Clicking Reject indicates that the update will attempt to uninstall during the next update process on devices that have it installed, in accordance with the target configuration.
-Not all updates can be uninstalled; the execution of this process depends on the update status of the device and other factors.
-The result of the process will be available in the corresponding update task.
+Not all updates can be uninstalled.
+The execution of this process depends on the current state of the device and other factors.
+The result of the uninstallation attempt will be available in the corresponding update task.

 uncatalog-patches